workshopdemos/teambuild/README.md

 **Step 3:**

-Copy paste the below comand in the command line terminal
+Copy paste the below command in the command line terminal

 ./syncz -a "src::bldz --proc 1"

-The command will prompt for a password.
+The command run will prompt for a password.
 The instructor will share the password during the session.